oiu890/CTF-Writeups/SSMCTF 2025/misc/Messy Workplace 2/Messy2.md

 for o, e in zip(odds, evens):
 result.append(evens[-1])
 ```
-These are what I found, however, they are still jumbled.
+I found these 3 lines, however, they are still jumbled.
 From these, we can see that there is another variable, called result.
 Searching for it:

 ```python